luzhang06/AzureMachineLearningGallery/README.md

 ### Vote for more components

-You can vote for your wanted components in the [Microsoft Azure forum](https://feedback.azure.com/forums/257792-machine-learning).
+Vote for more components in the [Microsoft Azure forum](https://feedback.azure.com/forums/257792-machine-learning).

 You can either vote for existing ideas or post your new idea in the Microsoft Azure Machine Learning channel.
+If you have specific design and script, feel free to upload in the channel.
-Make sure you contain **component**, and **designer** in the title.
+Make sure you contain **component**, and **designer** in the title if you post your new ideas.

 Existing candidates:

 [One-class SVM](https://feedback.azure.com/forums/257792-machine-learning/suggestions/41067847-ask-for-more-unsupervised-models-as-train-anomaly)

 [Data validation component](https://feedback.azure.com/forums/257792-machine-learning/suggestions/41931124-data-validation-component-in-azure-machine-learnin)

 ## Quick Links